-All of the energy and independence of a preschooler can either snowball into a bad situation at bedtime or be deftly managed to become a peaceful path toward slumber.
+With newfound independence, little kids can be a handful to calm at night.
+All of that energy can either snowball into preschooler bedtime battles, or be deftly managed to become a peaceful path toward slumber.

-I’m just going to assume you want a peaceful bedtime routine for the sake of this article (no one wants to deal with preschooler bedtime battles).
+No one wants to deal with conflict if they don’t have to.
 While this can seem overwhelming, it’s really all about having a good, flexible routine and sticking to it.

 Even if you have never had a solid bedtime routine for your preschooler, there is no time like the present to start one.
 Getting used to a new routine will take a few days for your child to adjust to.
 Your child should adapt quite quickly and will soon crave the new routine.